KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-NowPlayingOnSpotify by raywo](https://github.com/raywo/MMM-NowPlayingOnSpotify)

+1. Recommendation: Found `jshint` in file `.gitignore`: Replace "jshint" by "eslint".
-1. Deprecated: Found `require('request')` in file `app.js`: Replace it with built-in fetch.
+2. Deprecated: Found `require('request')` in file `app.js`: Replace it with built-in fetch.
-2. The branch name is 'master'.
+3. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-NsInfo by mfurious](https://github.com/mfurious/MMM-NsInfo)